AstroDule/cf3-doc/source/general/clonevm/clonevm.rst

 To start, please visit our website https://horizon.cloudferro.com and login.

 .. figure:: clone1.png
+   :align: center

 After logon, in **"Instances"** menu select VM to be cloned, and create its snapshot by clicking "Actions" Menu

 .. figure:: clone2.png

-Once the snapshot is ready, you may see it on „Images” page of Horizon.
+Once the snapshot is ready, you may see it on **„Images”** page of Horizon.
 Select its name to see properties.

 .. figure:: clone3.png